Recommendations for Staying Safe from COVID-19 During the Holidays

 Avoid travel during the holidays

 COVID-19 is spreading rapidly in many parts of the country.
-Nonessential travel, including holiday travel, is not recommended.
+Nonessential travel, including holiday or vacation travel, is strongly discouraged.
 Traveling outside the Bay Area will increase your chance of getting infected and spreading the virus to others after your return.
-Additional precautions should also be taken when hosting and interacting with people traveling to the Bay Area, especially from other areas with widespread COVID-19.
+Hosting and interacting with people traveling to the Bay Area is also high risk.

-If you travel outside the Bay Area, it is strongly recommended that you self-quarantine for 14 days after your return if your activities while travelling put you at higher risk of getting COVID-19.
+If you do choose to travel outside the Bay Area, it is strongly recommended that you self-quarantine for 10 days after your return if your activities while traveling put you at higher risk of getting COVID-19.
+If after 5 days you are tested and receive a negative result, the quarantine is lifted.
 These higher risk activities include:

 - Spending time within 6 feet of people you do not normally live with, while you or anyone around you was not wearing a face mask – especially if you were indoors.